 You’ll first notice this advantage in the form of significantly higher interest rates on deposit accounts, such as money market, checking and savings accounts – even certificates.
 Credit unions also offer the same financial products as banks – including mortgages, personal loans, car loans and credit cards.
 But at credit unions, you’ll find comparatively lower annual percentage rates.

 When you’re paying interest on an auto loan over 60 months, getting the lowest possible interest rate makes a significant impact on monthly payments and the overall interest the borrower pays.
 This makes credit unions an appealing choice for loans and lines of credit.

 So if you’re in the market for a loan – or simply want your money to work harder for you – check out a local credit union to see if they can offer better rates and lower fees than a bank can provide.

 If you’re looking to save on fees, you should definitely consider a credit union.
 With a plethora of accounts requiring no minimum balance or monthly service charge, you can recognize significant savings over the course of a year when you choose a credit union.

 If you find a bank offering free checking, is it really free?
 Or are there numerous “fine print” qualifications?
 Are you restricted on the number of ATM withdrawals you can make per month?
 Can you write only a certain number of checks monthly before you’re obligated to pay a fee?
 Are you required to have direct deposit set up?

-Credit unions offer more free checking account options than banks do, often with fewer restrictions, obligations and complications.
+Credit unions offer several account options, often with fewer restrictions, obligations, and complications.
 You might recognize savings with other fees, such as overdraft and bounced check fees.
 While you’ll still be obligated to pay a fee for these services as a credit union member, you’ll likely pay less than you would as a bank customer.